Erudika/para-client-ios/README.md

 The XCTest suite talks to a live Para instance.
 Start a Para server locally (the tests expect `http://localhost:8080`) before running `swift test`, otherwise every test will fail because the backend isn’t reachable.

+## TODO
+- Declare all the main `ParaClient` methods as `async`.
+- Migrate tests to Swift Testing
+- Test on an physical iOS device

 ## Thanks

 Special thanks to [Christopher Sexton](https://github.com/csexton) for porting the